Submit a Review & Earn an Amazon Gift Card

 If you know of a relevant reference for Ivermectin, please let us know.

-Keywords: Ivermectin, supplier, Allosteric, modulators, α7, alpha7, nicotinic, receptors, Positive, allosteric, P2X4, Acetylcholine, nAChR, Purinergic, purinoceptors, Nicotinic, (a7), Receptors, Tocris Bioscience
+Keywords: Ivermectin, Ivermectin supplier, Allosteric, modulators, α7, alpha7, nicotinic, receptors, Positive, allosteric, P2X4, Acetylcholine, nAChR, Purinergic, purinoceptors, PAM, SARS-CoV-2, COVID-19, antiviral, antiparasitic, P2X, Receptors, Nicotinic, (a7), Coronavirus, 1260, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Ivermectin include: